 Click here for a high-resolution file of the commemorative poster.
 [PDF - 607KB]

 The Preservation Payoff

 Each year the Kentucky Heritage Council compiles information about the impact of historic preservation in each of Kentucky's six Congressional districts.
-These data sheets (top right) quantify the financial and cultural value that KHC programs such as rehabilitation tax credits and the Kentucky Main Street Program generate in economic investment back into communities.
+These data sheets (at right) quantify the financial and cultural value that KHC programs such as rehabilitation tax credits and the Kentucky Main Street Program generate in economic investment back into communities.
 This information is presented both cumulatively (statewide) and by district, and a rehab tax credit project in each district of particular interest is highlighted.

 Please use these to help illustrate the economic and cultural impact that historic preservation programs are having in your community!

 In 2012, Annville Institute in Jackson County was listed in the National Register of Historic Places

 Does your legislator, local elected official, family member, friend or neighbor want to know more about historic preservation?
 Would you like to learn about how current preservation projects across the state are creating jobs, attracting private investment, generating tax revenue, promoting environmental sustainability, contributing to community planning and improving our quality of life?
 Then check out Preservation Works!
 Historic Preservation Projects and Case Studies [PDF - 976KB], produced by the Kentucky Heritage Council.
 For a hard copy, email Vicki Birenberg, CLG and Planning Coordinator, or call 502-564-7005, ext.
 126.

 ... to the Kentucky Heritage Council / State Historic Preservation Office website.
 Our mission is to identify, preserve and protect the cultural resources of Kentucky.
 Heritage Council staff administer all state and federal historic preservation and incentive programs in Kentucky, including the National Register of Historic Places.
 Sixteen Kentucky Heritage Council members from every geographic region are appointed by the governor to serve four-year terms.